k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14e_task_source_ai_based_generation.md

 The following attributes need to be set in order to generate new entities:

 - Number of entities to generate - this is a mandatory attribute.
-The number of entities populated by the tester user is limited by the tester's environment's Read permissions in the [AI environment](10_environment_roles_tab.md#-ai-environment---permission-set).
+The number of entities populated by the tester user is limited by the tester's environment's Read permissions in the [AI environment](/articles/TDM/tdm_gui/10_environment_roles_tab.md#ai-environment---permission-set) .

 - Data generator - select a pre-created training model created by a [Training task] for the AI-based generation.
-The TDM portal displays a warning message to the user if no training model is available for section:
+The TDM portal displays a warning message to the user if no training model is available for selection:

   ![training warning](images/ai_generation_warning_no_training.png)